A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Extended related work

-Thus, Chapter 7 of \citet{ortega2000iterative} unites Newton and Picard iterations for the general root finding problem $F(\mathbf{x}) = 0$ under the umbrella of parallel-chord methods, which are iterative updates of the form of \cref{eq:parr_chord}.
+Thus, \citet{ortega2000iterative} unites Newton and Picard iterations for the general root finding problem $F(\mathbf{x}) = 0$ under the umbrella of parallel-chord methods, which are iterative updates of the form of \cref{eq:parr_chord}.
 The framework we provide in \Cref{tab:fxd_pt_sum} can be understood as a specialization of parallel-chord methods for the particular problem of sequential evaluation discussed in \cref{eq:nonlin_recur}.
 Nonetheless, we focus on how in the specific problem of sequential evaluation, which is of great interest in many areas of machine learning, a wide variety of fixed-point methods become iterative application of LDSs, allowing them to be parallelized over the sequence length with an associative scan.
 This important perspective about parallelizability, which is of great interest in machine learning, is not discussed in \citet{ortega2000iterative} because they are considering a more general problem.

-\citet{ortega2000iterative} also discuss in Chapters 7 and 10 of their book how the closeness of the ``parallel chord'' (in general and in higher dimensions, the ``approximating hyperplane'') to the true linearization of the function (Newton's method) affects the number of iterations needed for the parallel-chord method to converge.
-In particular, in their Section 7.1, equation 6, \cite{ortega2000iterative} introduce $\sigma(\mathcal{A}, F, \mathbf{x}^*)$, which determines the rate of convergence of $\mathcal{A}$ to the solution $\mathbf{x}^*$ of $F(\mathbf{x})$.
-They define $\sigma$ as
+\citet{ortega2000iterative} also discuss in their Chapters 7 and 10 how the closeness of the ``parallel chord'' (in general and in higher dimensions, the ``approximating hyperplane'') to the true linearization of the function (Newton's method) affects the number of iterations needed for the parallel-chord method to converge.
+This analysis is directly analogous to our study of the effect of $\left \| \widetilde{\mathbf{J}}(\mathbf{x}_{1:T}) - \mathbf{J}(\mathbf{x}_{1:T}) \right \|_2$ on the rate of convergence of fixed-point methods, see \Cref{lem:diff} In particular, in Chapter 10 of \cite{ortega2000iterative}, they consider the rates of convergence of fixed-point methods with updates taking the form of